HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - Downtime.md

 Kanan is going to need the help of a guide of some kind, in addition to carefully managing his resources for the long trip.

+- Overload the chalice and maybe go to the hells?

 ### Count Einzbern
 Kanan will also need to be introduced to the courts of the [[Nobility of Sirkonos]] in preparation for his role as [[Prince Artorius Sirkon|Arthur's]] [[Hand of Sirkonos]].
 Kanan will be offered a **steward** and a **spy**.